-a9s LogMe for PCF (Beta)
+a9s LogMe for Pivotal Platform (Beta)

 Because the service provisions VMs as needed, only existing service instances use infrastructure resources.
 These resources are released when service instances are destroyed.
 With on-demand provisioning, the number of service instances grows or shrinks based on demand.

-|On-demand service instance provisioning||a9s LogMe for PCF deploys LogMe instances automatically.
-Developers can provision a LogMe service, on a single-VM or cluster of VMs, using the single command
+|On-demand service instance provisioning||a9s LogMe for Pivotal Platform deploys LogMe instances automatically.
+Developers can provision a LogMe service, on a single VM or cluster of VMs, using the single command

 |Service instance isolation||Each LogMe server runs on a dedicated VM to ensure noisy-neighbor protection and align with enterprise security requirements.